-May litigants with similar claims bring a form of collective redress?
+19 May litigants with similar claims bring a form of collective redress?
 In what circumstances is this permitted?

-Under Japanese law, a class action is not allowed and therefore each person needs to be a plaintiff, although there is no restriction on the number of the plaintiffs named in one complaint.
+Under Japanese law, a class action is not allowed; therefore, each person needs to be a plaintiff, although there is no restriction on the number of the plaintiffs named in one complaint.
 In practice it sometimes happens, for example, that hundreds of plaintiffs file a complaint against a national or municipal government or a certain industry allegedly causing environmental problems or pharmaceutical side effects.
-In 2007, an amendment to the Consumer Contract Act introduced 'consumer organisation proceedings', which allowed certain qualified consumer unions and non-profit organisations to seek injunctions, for the benefit of the relevant consumers, against business operators to prevent them from performing unfair acts, such as soliciting for the execution of a consumer contract which contains an unfair provision.
+In 2007, an amendment to the Consumer Contract Act introduced 'consumer organisation proceedings', which allowed certain qualified consumer unions and non-profit organisations to seek injunctions, for the benefit of the relevant consumers, against business operators to prevent them from performing unfair acts, such as soliciting for the execution of a consumer contract that contains an unfair provision.

-In addition, a bill which will introduce a new class action system (the New System) has been presented before the Diet in 2013.
-The New System is aimed at providing remedies in respect of damages suffered by a considerable number of mass market consumers.
+In addition, on 4 December 2013, the Diet passed a bill that will introduce a new class action system (New System).
+This new Act on Special Civil Procedure for Collective Recovery of Consumers' Damage Act will take effect by 10 December 2016 at the latest.
+The New System is aimed at providing remedies in respect of damages suffered by a considerable number of mass-market consumers.
 The New System consists of two stages.
-The first stage is a procedure to determine the common issues of law and fact existing between a business operator and the relevant class of aggrieved consumers (namely, whether or not the business operator is obligated to make payment to consumers).
-This first stage procedure can only be filed by a 'specified qualified consumer organisation' (SQCO) and can only be filed against business operators that have privity of contract with the consumers on behalf of whom the procedure is filed.
+The first stage is a procedure to determine the common issues of law and fact existing between a business operator and the relevant class of aggrieved consumers (namely, whether the business operator is obligated to make payment to consumers).
+This first stage procedure can only be filed by a 'specified qualified consumer organisation' (SQCO), and can only be filed against business operators that have privity of contract with the consumers on behalf of whom the procedure is filed (nevertheless, in cases of tort claims, certain business operators, such as those who solicited consumers to enter into contracts with other business operators, can be a defendant even if they do not have privity of contract with the consumers).
 If the SQCO successfully obtains a declaratory judgment in its favour, the proceedings will go on to the second stage, which determines the existence and amount of the individual claims.
 The second stage is commenced by a petition filed by the SQCO, after which the SQCO will make an announcement encouraging consumers to join the second stage.
 After consumers join, the court determines the existence and amount of the individual claims through a prompt and simple procedure.
-It should be noted that the claims that can be brought under the New System are limited to certain types of monetary claims resulting from a consumer contract and do not include claims for compensation for life or bodily damage or for damage to property other than that which is the subject of the contract.
+It should be noted that the claims that can be brought under the New System are limited to certain types of monetary claims resulting from a consumer contract, and do not include claims for compensation for life or bodily damage or for damage to property other than that which is the subject of the contract.